SolidWallOfCode/txn_box/doc/txn_box.en.rst

 There are several purposes to this project.

 *  Providing a more generalized set of operations for working with transactions.
-This primarily involved separating data access from data use - that is, any data can be used in any context.
+This primarily involved separating data access from data use - that is, any data can be used in any context in a consistent style.
+In essence, instead of being a specialized plugin for a single task, it is a tool box with which solutions can be constructed.

 *  Consolidating transaction manipulation so that rather than a constellation of distinct plugins with different syntax and restrictions, |TxB| provides a single toolbox sufficient for